Arrival day is Sunday June 30, with a specific window of hours for arrival. Departure day is Sunday July 28, again with a window.

 It is not necessary for parents to spend money to accompany their children.

-Parents are welcome to travel along, if they want to make a holiday out of a visit to western Massachusetts, or if they wish to attend camp for a day or two – short visits at the start or end of camp are welcome.
+Parents are welcome to travel along, if they want to make a holiday out of a visit to the Great Lakes region, or if they wish to attend camp for a day or two – short visits at the start or end of camp are welcome.

-(More information about visiting MathPath will be in the
+(More information about visiting MathPath is in the

 The second reason is the special supervision that airlines provide to youngsters when you have them travel with Unaccompanied Minor Status.